 From the cliffs of Essaouira, you can view the Atlantic Ocean’s blue waves, which are as transparent as glass.
 You’ll feel as if you’re looking into a pool of water that has been frozen in time, exactly as you originally saw it.

-It’s no surprise that this gem is located 120 meters above sea level.
-It’s therefore no surprise that it provides such a spectacular view of both the Atlantic Ocean and its famed turquoise seas.
+It’s no surprise that this gem is locate 120 meters above sea level.
+It’s therefore no surprise that it provides such a spectacular view of both the Atlantic Ocean and its fame turquoise seas.